chriscglory/AAMLP/README.md

 ### Applied analytics: machine learning pipeline course

+This is a final project for AAMLP course.
-The repository contains template LaTeX files for the proposal and the paper.
-Further instructions are contained within each document.
+It contains template LaTeX files and a study proposal.